tompreston/sup/README.md

 # Standup parser
 sup is an IRC standup parser.
-It aims to replace the [sup script](https://github.com/tompreston/dotfiles/blob/426d3bb430830fd4423e768f29eac9cdbd88115d/local/bin/sup) and also serves as a vehicle for learning Rust.
+It aims to replace the [sup script](https://github.com/tompreston/dotfiles/blob/426d3bb430830fd4423e768f29eac9cdbd88115d/local/bin/sup) and also serves as a vehicle for learning Rust - so please pull me up on anything which is nonidiomatic.

-Goals:
+Tasks:
 - [x] Replace the [sup script](https://github.com/tompreston/dotfiles/blob/master/local/bin/sup)
 - Support multiple IRC log formats
     - [x] Weechat
     - [ ] Quassel
     - [ ] irssi

 Out of/removed from scope:
 - Push standup logs to wiki.
 This logic should live in a Makefile in the wiki.
 - Create new standup notes.
 Not much point automating a `cp sup-template.md ab001.md`, when it happens so infrequently.

-Contributions and review welcome.

 ## Getting started
 The sup program expects the following environment variables: